-You are here: Infothek - Blood Pressure Information: Basics - High Blood Pressure Symptoms
+You are here: Infothek - Information on Blood Pressure: Basics - High Blood Pressure Symptoms

 High Blood Pressure: Symptoms

-Hypertension is a insidious condition that can remain asymptomatic for a long time while the person is already affected by the disease and the vessels are suffering damage unnoticed.
-High blood pressure should ideally be detected before it leads to noticeable symptoms.
-The sooner hypertension is recognized as such, the better it can be treated, and the person remains free from further consequential damage for a longer time.
-What symptoms and signs can high blood pressure lead to, and what should be done if one notices these in oneself?
+High blood pressure is a sneaky condition that can remain without symptoms for a long time, while the person is already affected and the blood vessels are being damaged unnoticed.
+It's best to detect high blood pressure before it causes noticeable symptoms.
+The earlier hypertension is recognized, the better it can be treated and the longer a person can avoid further complications.
+But what symptoms and signs can high blood pressure cause, and what should you do if you notice them in yourself?

 Symptoms: